thacherT1D/webdevstuff/Auth/Authentication_and_Authorization.desc.md

 - Explain what authentication is.
 - Explain why is authentication important.
 - Use bcrypt to authenticate a user.
-- Explain what a session is
+- Explain what authorization is.
-- Add routes to authenticate a user
+- Explain why authorization is important.
-- Create Express middleware to authorize a user.
+- Use a cookie session to authorize a user.

 ## What's authentication?